Keyshia Cole: Controversies

 In March 2013, Cole posted a rant on her Twitter page, in which she criticized Beyoncé for her audio track "Bow Down (I Been On)".
-As a result, Cole received backlash from urban media outlets and fans of Beyoncé.
+(Note: Cited to multiple sources:) As a result, Cole received backlash from urban media outlets and fans of Beyoncé.
 American singer-songwriter and record producer The-Dream announced in an interview on April 3, 2013, that he would no longer be working with Cole because of the situation.
 Previously, The-Dream wrote Cole's song "Hey Sexy" from her Woman to Woman album.
 Cole responded to this by tweeting that it was fine for him to not work with her again.
 In an interview on March 20, 2014, Cole explained why she tweeted a rant about the song, saying: "I was not hating on Beyoncé.
 It was not directed at all as hate.
 I love Beyoncé.
 I've seen Beyoncé a few times.
 She's always a very sweet girl.
 To me, that just wasn't her thing.
 Like dude said, she switched it up or something.
 But that's just not what I know of her, so it kinda hurt my feelings."
 In an October 2018 interview, Cole stated that she loves Beyonce and looks up to her, clarifying that her intentions were not to ignite a feud.

 On December 7, 2019, O.T.
 Genasis released "Never Knew", a parody of Cole's 2005 song "Love".
 Cole voiced her disapproval of the song during a One on One with Keyshia Cole episode; the video was then taken down from YouTube.
 This resulted in social media exchanges and insults between Cole and Genasis.
 Presumably, their feud was resolved when Genasis sung "Love" with Cole during her Verzuz battle in January 2021.
 During her Love Hard Tour concert in Los Angeles, California on March 30, 2024, Cole invited Genasis to the stage, where he performed two songs and then publicly apologized to Cole in front of the crowd.

 In December 2021, Cole publicly criticized Muni Long for taking a song she had written for Cole and giving it to another musician without getting Cole's permission.
 In response, Long revealed that she had done this because of Cole declaring that she would soon be retiring from music and possibly scrapping her album.